Navigating the Space of Symmetric CMC Surfaces: Spectral curve theory

 \begin{Rem} Note that the ambiguity of the sign of the residue $\pm\frac{4\pi i \rho}{\tau-\bar\tau}$ in \eqref{a_spin_expansion} is meaningful: For positive residue the corresponding underlying parabolic structure is stable (see \cite{HeHe} for more details).
-In the second case, where the residue is negative, the underlying parabolic structure is non-stable which implies that the corresponding $SL(2,\C)$ connection on the 4-punctured sphere cannot be unitary.
-It should be mentioned here, that parabolic stability reduces in the case of rational $\rho$ to the stability of a related holomorphic structure on a certain covering of the torus.
+If the residue is negative, the underlying parabolic structure is unstable, which implies that the corresponding $\SL(2,\C)$ connection on the 4-punctured sphere cannot be unitary.
+It should be also mentioned that parabolic stability reduces in the case of rational $\rho$ to the stability of a related holomorphic structure on a certain covering of the torus.

 \end{Rem}